javiermugueta/OCI-AutoScale/README.md

 # Changes in this fork

 - Tested for OCI Logging and OCI Notifications
-- Only sends notifications when erros happen
+- Only sends notifications when errors happen

 # NEW
 - Support for changing the CPU and Memory Count for Compute Flex Shapes (WILL REBOOT THE INSTANCE!!)